 Opening

 Three views of your repertoire: your most-played openings as White and as Black (with win rate, accuracy, and the move number where you leave theory), a first-move breakdown, and an expandable list of every opening you've played.
-The interesting line is usually leave-book move number — if you're leaving theory on move 6 in the Italian, that's six moves of preparation worth doing.
+The leave-book move number is the move at which your play diverges from established theory.

 You vs Your Opponents

-The more useful slice — visible at the bottom of the Tactics card above.
-Your blunders / mistakes / inaccuracies per game sit alongside what your opponents averaged across the same set of games.
-A one-blunder-per-game gap is the rating spread you'd expect, and the single biggest lever you have.
+At the bottom of the Tactics card, your blunders, mistakes, and inaccuracies per game sit alongside what your actual opponents averaged across the same set of games.
+If you give away more than they do, the gap is where your rating leaks.

 Endgame

 A bar per game showing endgame accuracy vs your overall average.
-Endgame by Position Type splits your endings into With Advantage, Equal, With Disadvantage — separating "I can't convert" from "I can't defend".
+Endgame by Position Type splits your endings into With Advantage, Equal, and With Disadvantage, separating "I can't convert" from "I can't defend".

 Per-game accuracy bars on top, position-type tiles below.
 The position-type split separates "I can't convert" from "I can't defend".